Freddy-al/alx-low_level_programming/0x01-variables_if_else_while/README.md

 Task 5.
 5-print_numbers.c: prints all single digit numbers of base 10 starting from 0, followed by a new line.

 Task 6.
 6-print_numberz.c: prints all single digit numbers of base 10 starting from 0, followed by a new line.

+Task 7: 7-print_tebahpla.c: prints alphabets in reverse.

+Task 8: